yuandi42/dotfiles/README.md

 Terminal: alacritty.
 An easily customizable terminal.

-Shell: bash which every noobs use.
+Shell: bash which every noobs use, with starship prompt as my shell prompt.

 Web browser: qutebrowser.
 Its vim-keybinding and config files are pretty god, but lack of extension still makes its browsing experience a pain in the ass.
 Pity to admit that there is no browser decent enough to use.
 May switch to other mainstream browser like Firefox or Brave some day.